Woojeong-Lee/Woojeong-Lee.github.io/_pages/research.md

   <a href="/projects/social/groupbias_perspectivetaking" class="card-link social">
     <div class="card">
-      <h3>Group Conformity Without Minds: Testing Visual Perspective Taking with Non-Social Stimuli</h3>
+      <h3>Group Conformity Without Minds</h3>
-      <p>This study tests whether the group conformity effect in visual perspective taking depends on social reasoning or can be explained by ensemble coding.
-Non-social stimuli (triangles) replace avatars to isolate domain-general mechanisms.</p>
+      <p>This study tests whether the group conformity effect in visual perspective taking depends on social reasoning or can be explained by ensemble coding.</p>
     </div>
   </a>